 Father Joe’s Villages Children’s Charity Gala brings together hundreds of guests to raise over $500,000 for programs and services dedicated to children experiencing homelessness.

 On Saturday, May 13, Father Joe’s Villages celebrated the 33rd Annual Children’s Charity Gala: Pioneering the Future at the U.S. Grant in downtown San Diego.
 More than 500 people gathered at the U.S. Grant Hotel to raise funds for Father Joe’s Villages’ Therapeutic Childcare Center and other services provided to over 400 children each year.
-The event raised more than $500,000, making it the most successful gala in Father Joe’s Villages’ history.
+Furthermore, the event raised more than $500,000, making it the most successful gala in Father Joe’s Villages’ history.

-Father Joe’s Villages honored three community leaders who have remained long-time supporters of Father Joe’s Villages’ mission to end homelessness:
+Father Joe’s Villages honored three community leaders who have remained long-time supporters of Father Joe’s Villages’ mission to end homelessness.

 San Diego’s favorite funk band, Atomic Groove, concluded the program with lively music and dancing.

 Proceeds from the gala will help provide the housing and services children and families need to break the cycle of homelessness.